-Singapore announces that the circuit breaker ends on June 1 2020.
+Singapore announces that the circuit breaker ends on June 1, 2020.
 The government expects the society will adapt to the new normal with careful and gradual transitions.
-If you are one of the businessmen who’s looking forward to this update and consider to reopen your business, there are several things that you need to prepare.
+If you are one of the businessmen who’s looking forward to this update and considering reopening your business, there are several things that you need to prepare.

-You have to put employees’ health and safety foremost.
-Here are five things to consider to ensure the process goes as smoothly as possible.
+You must put the health and safety of your employees first.
+For example, by using ERP software that helps companies integrate every business activity and each department can access every information they need easily and quickly.
+Here are five things to consider to make sure the process goes as smoothly as possible.

 Decide who are returning to the office

 First thing first, do not reopen your business until the circuit breaker officially ends.
 If the government has given you a green light, the strict regulation for physical and social distancing remains.
 So, these are some strategies that you can apply:

 - Adopt a rolling return by starting with employees whose presences are more required in the office.
 It will significantly limit the number of people gathering in the same area.
 It also provides time for the company to make an adjustment.

 - Start slowly by adding extra shifts and changing its operational hour.
 For example, if your company has two shifts in 24 hours, add one more to make it three.